This information has been issued by: Angel Villarreal, Supervisor of USAB Events, AIBA Technical & Rules Commission Member

 One of the most important pieces is that we as a National Federation can now alter the AIBA Technical and Competition rules to reflect our LBC / Grassroots needs as long as the changes do not compromise or diminish the rules especially when it pertains to the safety of the boxer.

 Attached below in PDF format you will find a new and updated Appendix “F” “Rules at a Glance” that will be the only guide allowed for making matches at the LCB level for all club shows.
-Appendix F, Rules at a Glance, clearly dated January 2017, is the current appendix all others versions of Appendix F, Rules at a Glance are null and void and should not be used.
+Appendix F, clearly dated 11.17.17, is the current appendix all others versions of Appendix F, Rules at a Glance are null and void and should not be used.

-APPENDIX “F”, Rules at a Glance, For LBC Local Level Match Making Only – These rules are not applicable for tournaments.
+APPENDIX “F”, Rules For LBC Local Level Match Making Only – These rules are not applicable for tournaments.

 Rules at a Glance has already taken into account all the new rules changes and has made the adjustments needed.
 One of the big changes will be that Men’s Elite boxers will no longer be able to box without wearing a head gear at the local level even if both agreed to the bout.